How to Season a Wok

 Most shop-bought woks are layered with an anti-rust film to protect them while sitting on the shelf - so the first step is to scrub this off.
 Use a metal scourer, a small amount of detergent and a lot of elbow grease to really scrub hard at every edge of your wok, and then wash the detergent bubbles away.
 If your water runs clear, you know you’ve gotten rid of all of the film!

 No matter what type of hob you have, turn it on to its highest heat and place your wok on top.
 Watch how this first burn takes your wok through a rainbow of colours, leaving a matte grey behind, and make sure to tilt and turn your wok as needed to ensure every side is heated thoroughly and coloured evenly.

 Once your wok has been burnt, allow it to cool before then coating the inside with a thin layer of a high heating oil, such as vegetable or sunflower oil.

 Back to the burn!
 In this final step, place your now-oiled wok back onto a high heat, and allow the oil to reach smoking point.
 When the oil stops smoking, that part of the wok is seasoned - tilt and turn your wok once more until all sides have had their oil burnt off and your wok has its final matte finish.
 (Hint: tight for time?
 Use a blowtorch for faster results!)

 So remember, the secret to seasoning a wok is to **scrub, burn, oil**, and **smoke**.
 That’s it!
 Happy wokking, folks.

-Begin your journey to wok stardom with a custom-made School of Wok wok!
+Begin your journey to wok stardom with your very own wok.
 Available in a range of sizes, and with a choice of carbon-steel, non-stick, flat-bottom or round and even a ‘skinny’ wok for the health conscious - we’ve got a wok that’s right for you.
 Just click here to check out your options online, or pop by our Covent Garden cookery school to take a look in person!